Apple Card won't drive Google or Samsung to offer their own credit cards

 No Google or Samsung

 Considering a potential Google or Samsung card, payments experts mostly saw challenges for the two companies.
-The credit card industry is heavily regulated and extremely competitive, preventing tech players from just diving in.
+The credit card industry in the US is heavily regulated and extremely competitive, preventing tech players from diving in.
 Plus, neither company has the same fanboy-fueled brand power as Apple or a bunch of its own retail stores, making things even harder for them to create waves in payments.

+Google did offer a physical debit card for Google Wallet, a predecessor of Google Pay, but it shut down that program in 2016.
+Also, Samsung runs a credit-card company called Samsung Card in South Korea.

 "My gut on that is they wouldn't necessarily jump in unless they saw that this Apple move was successful," said Matt Schulz, an analyst at CompareCards, a LendingTree-owned card comparison site.